vishalgattani/vishalgattani.github.io/_posts/2023-09-10-python-pre-commit.md

 Specifically, it does the following:

-- Configures the Black formatter and the Black Jupyter extension to format Python code in a standardized way.
+- Configures the *Black* formatter and the Black Jupyter extension to format Python code in a standardized way.
-- Configures the Flake8 linter to check for style violations and errors in the code.
+- Configures the *Flake8* linter to check for style violations and errors in the code.
-- Configures the trailing-whitespace hook to remove any trailing whitespace in the files being committed.
+- Configures the *trailing-whitespace* hook to remove any trailing whitespace in the files being committed.
-- Configures a custom `run_tests` hook to run a script that executes the test suite for the project.
+- Optional:  Configures a custom `run_tests` hook to run a script that executes the test suite for the project.

 "*repos*" is a keyword in the pre-commit configuration file that specifies a list of Git repositories containing hooks that should be installed and used by the pre-commit framework.
 Each repository in the list is specified as a YAML dictionary with the following keys:
 - repo: The URL of the Git repository containing the hooks.